- Politics and Social Issues»

 Although people worldwide suffer the results of too much or too little water, most people in developed countries, where water is usually abundant, have paid little attention to the crisis of water supply in the rest of the world.
-Some have even exploited the lack of water in areas like Africa and South America, where companies like Nestle buy the rights to water, clean it up, then sell it back to poverty-stricken, local citizens for a profit.
+Some have even exploited the lack of water in areas like Africa and South America, where companies like Nestle buy the rights to water, clean it up, then sell it back to poverty-stricken, local citizens (or to international aide agencies) for a profit.

 Now, however, the value of water is becoming more readily recognized as we dirty it up, dry it up, and as corporations buy it up.
 Now more people in the Western World are starting to pay attention to the nonprofit organizations that are working to protect, restore, and equitably distribute this valuable, life-essential resource.
-This article introduces several such organizations and gives ideas for how you can support their work and/or make it your own.
+Here are several such organizations, along with ideas for how you can support their work and/or make it your own.

 Donating Money & In Kind Donations

 There are many ways to support nonprofit work, including starting a nonprofit yourself.
-I usually choose one to get heavily involved with (donating money as well as time) and a couple of others to contribute to on an ad-hoc basis.
-Here are some of the ways in which people contribute to existing nonprofit organizations:
+I usually get heavily involved with the one I choose, donating money as well as time, then contribute to others on an ad-hoc basis.
+Consider the following possibilities:

-Donating money as annual dues and/or for particular projects or campaigns.
-Adding a nonprofit to their estate planning.
+Donating money as annual dues or for particular projects or campaigns.
+Adding a nonprofit to your estate planning.

-Gifting equipment or supplies as in kind donations, like the printer they are replacing with a new one or office equipment no longer needed.
-They ask for a receipt, so they can claim the deduction from taxes.
+Gifting equipment or supplies as in kind donations, like the printer you are replacing with a new one or office equipment no longer needed.
+Make sure you ask for a receipt, so you can claim the deduction from taxes.